Juris Doctor and Master of Arts in Anthropology

 Students with approval may obtain simultaneous graduate degrees in law (JD) and anthropology (MA).

-Students must consult with the J.D./M.A. in Anthropology joint-degree committee in selecting electives and must take all courses recommended by the committee.
-This program eliminates 16 credit hours of course work that would be required if the programs in law and anthropology were taken separately.
+The student must consult with the J.D./M.A. in Anthropology Joint Degree Committee in selecting elective courses and must agree to take all courses recommended by the committee.
+This program eliminates 16 to 19 hours of coursework which would be required if the programs in law and anthropology were taken separately.